api3dao/oev-docs/docs/oev/index.md

 **Basic Example**

-Imagine a basic overcollateralized lending platform, which uses an oracle for it's price feeds to ensure the price remains up-to-date.
+Imagine a basic overcollateralized lending platform, which uses an oracle for its price feeds to ensure the price remains up-to-date.
 Borrowers of the protocol can be liquidated with some incentive if their position becomes unhealthy to ensure the protocol remains solvent.
-Say liquidations can occur if the loan-to-value ration is over 90%.
-Let's look what happens with protocol's health in time.
+Say liquidations can occur if the loan-to-value ratio is over 90%.
+Let's look at what happens with the protocol's health over time.

 Assume that initially there are no unhealthy positions.
-Many of the price feed updates that happen are "unnecessary", because they don't expose and unhealthy positions and the protocol remains healthy.
-However, say in time there a price drop, that causes many of the positions which used that asset as collateral to get close to the 90% liquidation threshold.
+Many of the price feed updates that happen are "unnecessary", because they don't expose any unhealthy positions and the protocol remains healthy.
+However, say in time there is a price drop that causes many of the positions which used that asset as collateral to get close to the 90% liquidation threshold.

 The price update that causes a position to become unhealthy has some intrinsic value.
-From the protocol's perspective, this affects it's solvency and presents a threat.
-On the other hand, for searcher this poses a profitable opportunity.
+From the protocol's perspective, this affects its solvency and presents a threat.
+On the other hand, for a searcher this poses a profitable opportunity.
 The intrinsic value of the price update is equal to the profit the searcher can make - the liquidation incentive minus the operational gas costs.

-Searcher monitors the dApp and sees that this opportunity is soon to become unhealthy.
+A searcher monitors the dApp and sees that this opportunity is soon to become unhealthy.
 They announce that they want to execute the price feed update and pay X in return.
 They win the auction, pay X and make the oracle update and liquidation atomically.

-The concept of OEV is not tailored to liquidations only, but can occur anywhere where price feed updates such as arbitrage and many more.
+The concept of OEV is not tailored to liquidations only, but can occur anywhere where price feed updates occur, such as arbitrage and many more.

 :::

 ## Leveraging OEV alongside dAPIs

-The prerequisite to leveraging OEV is to use API3’s decentralized APIs (dAPIs).
+The prerequisite to leveraging OEV is to use API3's decentralized APIs (dAPIs).
 To learn more about how dAPIs work, please refer to the [dAPIs documentation](/dapis/).

 Integrating OEV dAPIs requires no code changes to the protocol.
 This is accomplished by a [proxy contract](/oev/dapps/#proxy-contract).
-Searchers who win the auction are able to update the data feed to the up-to-date value, which will can be read by the dApp through this proxy.
-There is distinction between regular updates (performed by API3 push oracle) and the OEV updates (performed by the searcher).
+Searchers who win the auction are able to update the data feed to the up-to-date value, which can be read by the dApp through this proxy.
+There is a distinction between regular updates (performed by API3 push oracle) and the OEV updates (performed by the searcher).